-Gratiem jiaw is a must have condiment to brighten Thai noodle dishes and soups, especially khao tom (a salty soup made with leftover rice) and noodle soups like yentafo, and is little more than deep fried slivers of garlic.
+Gratiem jiaw (or jeow) is a must have condiment to brighten Thai noodle dishes and soups, especially soup based dishes like khao tom (a salty soup made with leftover rice) and noodle soups like yentafo, and is little more than deep fried chopped or sliced garlic.

 Eye up how much garlic you've got cut and guestimate enough vegetable oil to cover the slices with space for them to swim a little – maybe 250-300 millilitres of oil (a cup to a cup and a half) for half a cup of cut garlic cloves.
-Heat the oil to medium low to medium.
-Drop a piece of garlic into the oil to test its readiness; the sliver will begin to bubble when the heat is appropriate.
+Heat the oil to medium.
+Once hot, drop a piece of garlic into the oil to test its readiness; the sliver will begin to bubble when the heat is appropriate.

 Chuck all of the garlic into the oil and knock the temperature down to medium low.
 Fry, stirring constantly, until its colour begins to resemble that of light straw and then a golden amber colour.
-Immediately tip the entire contents of the wok into a heat proof oven dish and leave to cool.
+At this point tip the entire contents of the wok into a heat proof oven dish and leave to cool.
 The garlic will continue cooking for a short time in the still hot oil, so it's imperative that you remove the pan from the heat at the right time.

 It ought to take at least five minutes to fry the garlic, but if you can complete the task more slowly the result will be better.

 I prefer to leave the garlic in the oil to achieve a double whammy on on the flavour front.
 The oil carries the garlic aroma while the garlic itself imparts the sweet and nutty flavour that can take a dish from good to outstanding.
 Whatever you do, even if you decide to strain the garlic, don't toss the oil!
 Cook with it to make all the things that come out of your kitchen into stuff of magic.